 Making a FOIA Request

 Jaunt FOIA requests may be made directly via the online submission form to the right.
 Using the form provided is preferred and appreciated as it helps ensure that you receive an accurate and timely response.
-The form goes directly to Jaunt’s FOIA Officer, Jody Saunders.
-If you prefer, you may also reach Jody directly at 434-296-3184 ext.
-132 or email@example.com.
+The form goes directly to Jaunt’s interim FOIA Officer, Marijean Oldham.
+If you prefer, you may also reach Marijean directly at 636-485-2920 or email@example.com

 FOIA requests must be for existing records or documents.
 If you request information rather than records, we will respond with documents that contain that information, but will not create documents that do not already exist.